setu-standards/documentation/app/docs/planning/api/identifiers.md

 </PlanningRequest>
 ```

-This document id is important for the business process, because it is refered to by other messages.
-E.g. a planning assignment has a referens to a planning request identifier that it fulfills.
+This document ID is important for the business process, as it is referenced by other messages.
+For example, a planning assignment can refer to a planning request identifier that it fulfills.

 ```xml
 <PlanningAssignment>